cleder/fastkml/README.rst

 Introduction
 ============

+KML is an XML geospatial data format and an `OGC standard <https://www.ogc.org/search/content/kml>`_ that deserves a canonical python implementation.

 Fastkml is a library to read, write and manipulate KML files.
 It aims to keep it simple and fast (using lxml_ if available).
 Fast refers to the time you spend to write and read KML files as well as the time you spend to get